 How To Create Beautiful Autumn HDR Images With Aurora HDR 2018 And Photoshop – Example: Autumn in Utah

-Welcome back!
+Welcome to a great example on how to create beautiful autumn HDR images with Aurora HDR and Photoshop!
 Today it is time to spend some time pimping autumn images.
 Just recently, I posted an image from the Irish Glendalough where I showed you how to make these autumn images pop if the image that you took came out flat and boring.
 Today, we will look at another example, using an image that I took about a year ago in Utah, USA.
 For this edit, I will use two programmes – Aurora HDR 2018 to create the HDR image and Photoshop to fix it up.
 It is very easy to create beautiful autumn HDR images, lets go!

 If you do not have Aurora HDR, check it out here – Aurora has just been awarded App of the year by Apple and they are running a special promotion, meaning you can now get Aurora for 79 Euro instead of 99!
 You also get loads of free goodies, too.
 If you miss the promo, get 10% off by using the promo code ‘LETSIMAGE’ at checkout.

 Here is the final image:

 Step One – Create an awesome HDR image in Aurora HDR 2018 (2:10 min)

 The biggest part of the image (and needed to learn how to create beautiful autumn HDR images) was to create an HDR photo out of the three exposures that I shot at the day (0, -2, 2).
 This is easy and fun if you use Aurora – simply drag and drop them into the app and hang tight.
 Simplicity is really the power when you create beautiful autumn HDR images with Aurora HDR and Photoshop.